Imogen904/comp2000_2025_a1/worksheet.md

   * For example, in last week's refactoring if we had left out `BotMover` would we have still implemented the Strategy Pattern, or
   * If we'd left out one or both of `Beat` and `Pulse` would we have implemented the Observer Pattern?

 * How much is enough?
-Do the various parts of `Stage` that make use of `enum State` already constitute the State Pattern?
+Do the various parts of `Stage` that make use of `enum State` already constitute the State Pattern

 ### Task 18